Grey3345/Forge-1.19.2-GK_Iron/README.md

 The doors and Trap doors Does not require redstone.

 ----Maybe
+Heating the metal mechanic. for Wrought iron and Refined Wrought iron When placed above lava instead of rusting it can heat up a level(3 levels up just like rust or oxidation) Each one turning the metal more glowy red color, and each level increases damage they do when coming into contact with it like magma blocks?
+Over time they will slowly return back to there original metal just like if it's rusting or oxidation, and then it can start to rust again.
+You can throw some chemical on the heated blocks to keep them in that state(will need a good solution to this) and then to clean it off.

+Tool to pick them up? tongs?

 slag          You get from refining?

 Refined Wrought Iron 			Pressure pad/button